Skip to main content

 Metadata

-Use metadata to give additional information about your code.
+Use metadata to provide additional static information about your code.
 A metadata annotation begins with the character @, followed by either a reference to a compile-time constant (such as deprecated) or a call to a constant constructor.

 dart